-TES is a worldwide teaching community, where teachers create resources (i.e. presentations etc) for other teachers to use in their lessons.
+If you are based within the UK, and are looking for GCSE, A-level or even university material, I would highly suggest checking TES out.
+TES is a teaching community, where teachers create resources for other teachers to use in their lessons.

 Alternatively, type the subject you are studying into Google and simply look for student forums, or key websites which provide additional information to supplement your teacher’s or instructor’s course notes.